NinaWie/network_analysis/README.md

 The R Scripts in the folder `r_scripts` automatically take the graphs and attributes that were produced in Step 2.
 Execute both scripts `r_scripts/qap_mobility.r` and `r_scripts/saom_mobility.r`

+Note: Both scripts will take more than 1 hour to run!
+SOAM and QAP models are fitted for all users.

 ### Step 4: Analze results